+Figure 7: Average rating per zip code

-We also decided that we want to calculate the demand via looking at the number of reviews.
-We understand the number of reviews is not the best indicator of how many customers has but it generally serves as a good proxy for the number of customers.
-As seen at the graph below the location with the most reviews are EH1, EH2, EH3 and EH8.
-So we will based our analysis on that.
+We decided to calculate the demand using the number of reviews.
+We understand the number of reviews may not be the best indicator of how many customers a restaurant had, but it served as a good proxy in the absence of more concrete data.
+Figure 8 shows that the locations with the most reviews are EH1, EH2, EH3 and EH8.
+We used this information in order to focus our analysis on these areas.